 It’s an interesting time in the fast food industry.
 There are more outlets than ever and the industry is growing.
 In addition, the foodservice research company Technomic released a report that smaller brands, such as Five Guys and Shake Shack, are eating into the big retailers’ market share.

 Yet, the big three – McDonald’s, Wendy’s and Burger King – still make up 75% of US burger sales.

 So how do we interpret this?
-To me, this market mirrors what the beer market has been going through for years, starting with the emergence of microbrews.
+To me, the fast food industry mirrors what the beer market has been going through for years, starting with the emergence of microbrews.
 At that time, the big three in beers – Budweiser, Miller and Coors – reacted with panic by introducing their own kind of specialty beers, without completely entering into the microbrew space, and flooding the marketplace with marketing and advertising.

 They have since adjusted by buying out many of the microbrews and, more importantly, giving more meaning to their own brands.
 (Well, Budweiser does.
 And, BTW, you’d be surprised how many microbrews are owned by Budweiser and its parent company, InBev.)

 Microbrews also deluded themselves into thinking they had found a meaning in the marketplace that was previously untapped.
 What they found, though, was that the microbrew drinker had a completely different brand face than those who drink one of the major American lagers.
 They are not brand loyal, but like to try what’s new.
 That means, while they may prefer Boulevard or Shiner Bock, they will try another microbrew if it isn’t available at that time.

 The Bud drinker, meanwhile, will leave if the establishment has no Bud.

 That is the case here with fast food burgers as well.
 McDonald’s is still the most powerful brand in the fast food industry and, with a few exceptions, the smaller brands have taken hold of the much smaller audience of “I’ll try it” that is not as brand loyal.